sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 To generate the page for the table of contents, go to the import/export tab in the dashboard and click the bottom button to generate the page.

+UPDATE 8 JUNE 2017 - Instead of a book form of the table of contents, the table of contents will only be on the index page of scalar.
+There, all books made public will be shown there, along with the date created, the author, and the description.
+All of the code for the book version will be commented out.
+If someone would like to bring that functionality back, they are more than welcome to do so.

 -- Changes to Structure of Scalar --

 For our implementation of Scalar, instead of a series of articles per book, each book will have one article in it, and the collection of books will form a volume.